 Lilias painted and wrote in obscurity with no concern for fame or recognition .
 Yet there is no doubt that she would welcome the reader to “come and look” at her writings and watercolors – with “heartsight” as well as “eyesight.”

-This blog is intended to further expose you to the vision – visible and invisible – of the remarkable Lilias Trotter!
+This website is intended to further expose you to the vision – visible and invisible – of the remarkable Lilias Trotter!